vallettea/koala/README.md

 #### Volatiles

-Volatiles are functions that might output a reference to Cell rather than a specific value, which impose a reevaluation everytime.
+Volatiles are functions that might output a reference to Cell rather than a specific value, which impose a reevaluation every time.
 Typical examples are INDEX and OFFSET.

 After having created the graph, you can use `clean_pointers` to fix the value of the pointers to their initial values, which reduces the graph size and decreases the evaluation times: